-- 1. In the case where a child discloses abuse by an adult, another child, or any other person, staff must: - a) Listen to the child and observe the child's demeanour and behaviour closely.
+- 1. In the case where a child discloses abuse by an adult, another child, or any other person, staff must: - a) Listen to the child and observe the child's demeanour and behaviour closely. - b) Demonstrate sincere interest and appropriate concern in the information relayed by the child. - c) Avoid questioning or investigating the child inappropriately or prompting the child's answers. - d) Tell the child that you need to notify a trustworthy and relevant staff member who can help the child.
+Do not tell the child that you will keep the matter a secret. - e) Record all details of the matter in a Critical Incident Report Form (Appendix C).

-8 | Child Protection Policy

-November 2019 (Version 5.0)

-- b) Demonstrate sincere interest and appropriate concern in the information relayed by the child. - c) Avoid questioning or investigating the child inappropriately or prompting the child's answers.

-d) Tell the child that you need to notify a trustworthy and relevant staff member who can help the child.
-Do not tell the child that you will keep the matter a secret.

-e) Record all details of the matter in a Critical Incident Report Form (Appendix C).
 The report must be clear and accurate, detailing and recording the date, time, conversation, relevant observations, who was involved in the incident, how the incident occurred, and if the child has told his or her parents or anyone else, and what he or she told these individuals.
 Do not add personal opinions to the report.
-The staff member who wrote the report must certify the report with his or her name, signature and date.

-f) Whenever relevant and possible, collect any additional information regarding the matter, such as photos of lacerations or statements from any witnesses.

-g) The reporting staff member must notify the Child Protection Officer (International Aftercare Director) and the Country Manager as soon as possible who must then notify the Child Protection Investigative Committee.
+The staff member who wrote the report must certify the report with his or her name, signature and date. - f) Whenever relevant and possible, collect any additional information regarding the matter, such as photos of lacerations or statements from any witnesses. - g) The reporting staff member must notify the Child Protection Officer and the Country Manager as soon as possible who must then immediately notify the DRI board.
 If the child is at risk of further abuse, the staff member who reported the matter is required to inform a Youth Guardian who will determine case by case who will contact the relevant government authorities in that particular project nation.
-A report needs to be completed detailing which authorities the case was reported to and the officer responsible for the case.

-h) Staff must protect the child immediately and ensure that the same incident will not happen again, always considering the best interests of the child while investigating the matter or allegation.
-Staff must explain to the child the importance of reporting abuse and the process for notifying relevant officers about the abuse.

-2. If the accused is a staff member or volunteer, he or she must be suspended from his or her job temporarily pending the results of an investigation.
+A report needs to be completed detailing which authorities the case was reported to and the officer responsible for the case. - h) Staff must protect the child immediately and ensure that the same incident will not happen again, always considering the best interests of the child while investigating the matter or allegation.
+Staff must explain to the child the importance of reporting abuse and the process for notifying relevant officers about the abuse. - 2.
+If the accused is a staff member or volunteer, The DRI board may suspend them from his or her job temporarily pending the results of an investigation.
 The accused will not be considered a perpetrator unless and until he or she has been proven guilty.
 If the accused is found to be innocent of the allegations, he or she will be able to recommence work again.
-However, in circumstances where abuse or misconduct by a staff member is proven beyond a reasonable doubt, the staff member will be terminated immediately.
+However, in circumstances where abuse or misconduct by a staff member is proven beyond a reasonable doubt, the DRI board will take disciplinary action, which may include, but not limited to, legal action, immediate termination.